 As with other trials, patients in phase III clinical trials are watched closely for side effects, and treatment is stopped if they’re too hard to manage.

 In the United States, when phase III clinical trials (or sometimes phase II trials) show a new drug is more effective or safer than the current treatment, a new drug application (NDA) is submitted to the Food and Drug Administration (FDA) for approval.
 The FDA reviews the results from the clinical trials and other relevant information.

 Based on the review, the FDA decides whether to approve the treatment for use in patients with the illness the drug was tested on.
 If approved, the new treatment often becomes a standard of care, and newer drugs may be tested against it before they can be approved.

 If the FDA feels that more evidence is needed to show that the new treatment's benefits outweigh its risks, it may ask for more information or even require that more studies be done.

 Drugs approved by the FDA are often watched over a long period of time in phase IV studies.
-Even after testing a new medicine on thousands of people, the full effects of the treatment may not be known.
+Even after testing a new medicine on thousands of people, all the effects of the treatment may not be known.
 Some questions may still need to be answered.
 For example, a drug may get FDA approval because it was shown to reduce the risk of cancer coming back after treatment.
 But does this mean that those who get it are more likely to live longer?
 Are there rare side effects that haven’t been seen yet, or side effects that only show up after a person has taken the drug for a long time?
 These types of questions may take many more years to answer, and are often addressed in phase IV clinical trials.

-You can get the drugs used in a phase IV trial without enrolling in a study.
-And the care you would get in a phase IV study is very much like the care you could expect if you were to get the treatment outside of a clinical trial.
+You can get the drugs used in a phase IV trial without being in a study.
+And the care you would get in a phase IV study is very much like the care you could expect if you were to get the treatment outside of a trial.
 But in phase IV studies you’re helping researchers learn more about the treatment and doing a service to future patients.